robotlolita/robotlolita.github.io/_posts/2013-06-06-node-modules-to-rule-them-all.md

 <dl>
   <dt><a href="http://2013.flatmap.no/spiewak.html">Living in a Post-Functional World</a></dt>
-  <dd>This amazing talk by Daniel Spiewak at flatMap(Oslo) touches some important aspects of first-class & parametric modules, and is an absolute must watch.</dd>
+  <dd>This amazing talk by Daniel Spiewak at flatMap(Oslo) touches some important aspects of first-class &amp; parametric modules, and is an absolute must watch.</dd>

   <dt><a href="http://nodejs.org/api/modules.html">The Node.js documentation on Modules</a></dt>
   <dd>These describe Node modules in much more detail than I have in this little article.</dd>